Louise Borgia: Betrothals

+Marriages

 Louise married her first husband on 7 April 1517.
 He was Louis II de la Trémoille, Governor of Burgundy.
-He was killed at the Battle of Pavia on 24 February 1525, leaving her a widow at the age of 24.
+When asked why he was agreeing to marrying the daughter of infamous Cesare Borgia, he replied that he was marrying her because she was of the House of Albret, whose women had always been known for their virtue.
+Louis was killed at the Battle of Pavia on 24 February 1525, leaving Louise a widow at the age of 24.

-She married her second husband, Philippe de Bourbon, Seigneur de Bourbon-Busset on 3 February 1530.
-They made their home at the Château de Busset, where she made many renovations including a covered arcade on the ground floor and a gallery in the east wing.
-Together Philippe and Louise had six children.
+Louise married her second husband, Philippe de Bourbon, Seigneur de Bourbon-Busset on 3 February 1530.
+They made their home at the Château de Busset, where she made many renovations, including a covered arcade on the ground floor and a gallery in the east wing.
+Together, Philippe and Louise had six children.

+Character

+She was described by a contemporary as "a very noble and virtuous lady, heiress to perfections as well as the riches of her mother, whose manners and disposition she made her own, a lady in short, as chaste, virtuous and gentle as her father was possessed, cruel and wicked."

+Death

-Louise died on an unknown date in 1553.
+Louise Borgia died at the Château de Busset on an unknown date in 1553.